Explore the pros and cons of opening multiple Demat accounts. Learn how it can impact the portfolio management and overall trading strategy.

 One of the main reasons to open multiple Demat accounts is for flexibility.
 For instance, you can use one account to hold long-term investments, such as stocks or bonds.

 You can use another account for short-term trading or more speculative investments.
-This option allows for structured management of different investment strategies.
+This option allows for structured management of different investment strategies, along with separate transaction authorisations using TPIN in a Demat account.

 Maintaining multiple Demat accounts enables you to distribute your investments through various brokers.
 Multiple accounts may help reduce dependency on a single broker and provide operational flexibility, though risks remain.
 In the event of a broker developing technical problems or experiencing liquidity issues, the other broker remains unaffected.

-You can select different brokers who provide distinct trading platforms and services, along with their unique investment products.
+Some investors use different brokers who may provide distinct trading platforms and services, along with their unique investment products.
 The approach provides you with access to multiple markets along with diverse investment assets.

 Having separate accounts allows clearer monitoring and management of investments.
 You have the freedom to separate securities into individual accounts, which include equities, bonds, mutual funds, as well as ETFs.